 - Each Insight Savings Account Is Limited to $5,000.
 You can’t put more than $5,000 into each savings account.
 Notably, however, it appears that any interest you accumulate above $5,000 in each account still earns 5% interest.
 In other words, you can just leave the accumulated interest in each savings account if you want, even if it takes the savings accounts above $5,000.

-- You Can Open Up Two (2) Insight Cards Per Person.
-It isn’t advertised, but every person in your household can have two different Insight cards, effectively allowing each person to save $10,000 by saving $5,000 into each account.
-A household looking to maximize their savings using Insight Cards should have a total of four cards, with $5,000 put into each savings account.
-If you max out all four Insight accounts, you should be able to have a total of $20,000 earning 5% interest.
+- You Can Open Up Four (4) Insight Cards Per Person.
+It isn’t advertised, but every person in your household can have four different Insight cards, effectively allowing each person to save $20,000 total by saving $5,000 into each account.
+A household looking to maximize their savings using Insight Cards should have a total of eight cards, with $5,000 put into each savings account.
+If you max out all eight Insight accounts, you should be able to have a total of $40,000 earning 5% interest.

 - There’s No Hard Credit Check.
 Opening an Insight Card does not result in a hard credit pull.
 As far as I know, there isn’t even a soft credit pull.
-In addition, there is no Chex report inquiry.
+There’s also no Chex Report inquiry.

 - No Minimum Balance Requirement.
 You don’t need to keep any minimum balance in the savings account.
 The only fee you’d ever need to worry about is the inactivity fee.
 However, if you’ve automated the periodic $1 transfer onto the Insight Card (as described above), then you shouldn’t have to worry about the inactivity fee either.
 Any usage fees don’t matter because we’ll never use the card for anything.